Veagle-Sport/AI/README.md

 ## What we promise:
 We are committing to ensuring that by the end of the AI-league, all the following functionalities in our model will be fully developed and operational:
 - **Pitch Detection:** The ability to accurately detect and analyze the pitch layout.
-- **Player Detection:** Robust detection of players on the field throughout the game.
-- **Player tracking:** Reliable detection of the ball, despite its rapid movements and small size.
+- **Player Tracking:** Reliable detection of the ball, despite its rapid movements and small size.
 - **Ball Detection:** Consistent tracking of individual players, managing identification despite occlusions.
 - **Team Classification:** Effective classification of players into their respective teams.
 - **Radar:** Effective classification of players into their respective teams.